Who Is This Credit Card Best For?

 Transferring Points to Travel Partners

-You can transfer Hilton Honors points to over 40 participating airline and rail rewards programs—but, you’ll be giving up some value.
-For instance, 10,000 Hilton Honors Points are worth 1,000 Delta miles (a 10:1 transfer ratio).
+You can transfer Hilton Honors points to over 30 participating airline and rail rewards programs, but you’ll be giving up some value.
+You'll have to put up a big quantity of Hilton points to get a small amount of partner miles or points.

 How to Get the Most Out of This Card